Search Shop

 While at SMU as Chief Operating Officer, the men’s basketball program went 82-17 (including a 50-3 home record) which is the best three-year span in school history—which included several Top Ten rankings, multiple AAC Championships, and NCAA Tournament berths.
 His involvement has also included integral engagement with fundraising groups, developing a multimedia rights strategy, and several other initiatives to increase revenue.

-White’s engagements outside of the department included positions on the Big Ten basketball working groups, the administrative council, as well as numerous other leadership committees at the Big Ten and LEAD1.
+White’s engagements outside of the department included positions on the Big Ten basketball working groups, the Big Ten Joint Group, as well as numerous other leadership committees at the Big Ten and LEAD1.

 White has worked with head coaches who have won National Championships during their coaching career: Dabo Swinney- Football (2-time), Larry Brown- Men’s Basketball (NCAA Champion and NBA Champion), Kelly Amonte-Hiller- Women’s Lacrosse (8-time), Mike Noonan- Men’s Soccer (2- time), Tracy Fuchs- Women’s Field Hockey (2-time).

-The Chattanooga, Tennessee native earned a bachelor of arts degree from North Carolina, where he was a member of the junior varsity basketball team.
+The Chattanooga, Tennessee native earned a bachelors degree from the University of North Carolina, where he was a member of the junior varsity basketball team.
 He also earned a master’s degree at Georgia State and an MBA at Kennesaw State.
-He and his wife, Jari have three children, Justin, Kamden and Kinley.
-During his prep years, White played at 8-time National Champion, Oak Hill Academy in Mouth of Wilson, VA.
+He and his wife, Jari (Atlanta, Georgia native) have three children, Justin, Kamden and Kinley.
+During his prep years, White played basketball at 8-time National Champion, Oak Hill Academy in Mouth of Wilson, VA.